Each-Way Betting Explained

 Horses Priced 8/1 to 20/1

 If you're backing a 2/1 favourite each-way, you're wasting money.
 The place odds would be so short (around 1/2 or 2/5) that you'd need the horse to place almost every time just to break even.
 Each-way works best when the win odds are long enough that the place part still offers meaningful returns.
+The mathematical break-even on a 1/5 each-way bet is roughly 20% strike rate at 8/1, or 15% at 20/1 — meaning if you're hitting the places less often than that, the place part is losing money over time.
+Long-priced horses paid as 1/4 in big handicaps need a lower strike rate to break even — typically 18–22% — which is why those races are the natural home of the each-way punter.

 When You're Unsure Between Win and Place

 Sometimes you fancy a horse to run well but aren't confident it will win.
-Each-way lets you have a bet that pays if it finishes in the frame—without needing to commit to a straight place bet (which many bookmakers don't offer on every race).
+Each-way lets you have a bet that pays if it finishes in the frame — without needing to commit to a straight place bet (which many bookmakers don't offer on every race).

 When Each-Way Doesn't Make Sense